Hello McMaster Researchers,

 A. Moving from in-person interviews and focus groups to phone or online may seem like an easy transition, however, there are several things to consider when completing the ethics application.

-- Making the Recording: The most secure way to audio record interviews/focus groups is to record to your computer or device using an application that directly records the audio to your hard drive.
-Another option is to record through the online meeting platform (e.g. Zoom) directly to your computer, but most of these platforms only allow for recording video and audio together, not audio separately.
-Additionally, you will need to confirm that the platform you are using can record directly to your computer as opposed to the platform’s server or to a cloud service.
-Where recordings must be saved to a cloud, they should be downloaded to local storage and deleted from the cloud immediately.
-As soon as the interview/focus group is finished, the file should be saved to a password protected storage device, e.g. computer, external hard drive, and encrypted.
-Details about recording and data security information should be included in the Letter of Information.
-A clear consent statement needs to be included on the Oral Consent Script if audio (and video) recording.
+- Making the Recording: The most secure way to audio record interviews/focus groups is to record to your computer or device using a recording application that directly records the audio to your hard drive.
+Another option is to record through the online meeting platform (e.g. Zoom) directly to your computer.
+For the latter option, you will need to confirm that the platform you are using can record directly to your computer as opposed to the platform’s server or to a cloud service.
+As soon as the interview/focus group is finished, the audio file should be saved to a password protected storage device, e.g. computer, external hard drive, and encrypted.
+This data security information should be included in the Letter of Information.
+A clear consent statement needs to be included on the Oral Consent Script if audio recording.

 - Attendance: Consider whether participants can choose to join the interview/focus group by audio only, given not all participants may have access to video and there may be limitations to the location from which a participant can join during this time of social distancing.
-Additionally, in a focus group setting, joining by audio only increases the confidentiality of participation (in conjunction with using a pseudonym) for more sensitive data collection.
-If joining a session by audio only is not an option, this should be clear in the Recruitment and the Consent materials.
+Additionally, in a focus group setting, audio only increases the confidentiality of participation.
+If audio only is not an option, this should be clear in the Recruitment and the Consent materials.

 Q. What steps do I need to take to protect participant confidentiality and data when conducting phone and online interviews/focus groups?